How Long Are Pillsbury Crescent Rolls Good For?

 What Happens if You Eat Spoiled Pillsbury Crescent Rolls?

-In general, spoiled Pillsbury rolls cause stomach pain, nausea, and the urge to vomit, but it doesn’t have to mean that you will experience these symptoms.
+In general, spoiled Pillsbury rolls cause stomach pain, nausea, and the urge to vomit, but it doesn’t have to mean that you will experience all of these symptoms.
+[1]

 Every organism is a different story, so if you have spoiled Pillsbury crescent rolls, you may have some mild stomach ache, and your friend may not be able to stand.
 However, in general, the more spoiled the rolls are, the worse the consequences, but what are the chances of having rolls that look like and smell like mold?